 If you have 2 to 15 minutes:

-- Find out who your state representatives are in Congress (House of Representatives and Senate)
+- Find out who your state representatives are in Congress (House of Representatives and Senate).

 - Connect with/contact your Congressional representatives through social media to find out their views on vaccines, and to share your thoughts on immunization-related issues you care about.
+You can also share a link to our State of the ImmUnion report.

 - Register to vote.